pure-data/pure-data/doc/1.manual/pdmanual.md

 ## How Pd Searches for Files

-Pd has a search path feature; you specify the path on the command line using the "-path" option.
+Pd has a search path feature; you specify the path on the command line using the `-path` option.
 Paths may contain any number of files.
 If you specify several files in a single "-path" option they're separated by colons in Unix or semicolons in Windows.